Waikato National Secondary Schools' Mooting Competition

 The schedule below is a basic outline of the relevant steps to be followed in this competition (currently for information purposes only)

 Prize details to be confirmed.

 I am interested, what shall I do?

-First, to participate in the 2019 Waikato National Secondary Schools' Mooting Competition, you need to register your interest.
-You can do so by completing the Registration Form and sending it to the Competition Organiser before the 25 February 2019.
+First, to participate in the 2021 Waikato National Secondary Schools' Mooting Competition, you need to register your interest.
+You can do so by emailing us at email@example.com

 It is up to your school to decide how a team will be selected.
 Each team should have 2-3 competitors.
 We allow no more than 3 teams from each school to enter the competition.

 If you want your team to benefit from the coaching of an experienced legal practitioner, but you are not sure how to find one, get in touch with Te Piringa.
 The Faculty of Law of the University of Waikato has established great working relationships with many law firms, judges and legal practitioners across New Zealand.
 Te Piringa alumni work in Auckland, Tauranga, New Plymouth, Hamilton, Christchurch, and many other parts of the country.
 Many of these experienced lawyers are happy to get involved.
 We will do our best to find an experienced coach to work with your team.